 Congratulations!
 Passing the GED® test and getting your certification can open a future filled with new opportunities!

-If you want to register to our information list so we can send you reminders and updates about registrations, please fill out this form (click here).
+If you want to be added to our information list so we can send you reminders and updates about registrations, please fill out this form (click here).
 Thank you.

 Please read carefully all the information below.